-- Regional Land Use and Transportation Plan: VISION 2050, the long-range land use and transportation plan for Southeastern Wisconsin, was originally adopted by the Commission on July 28, 2016.
+• Regional Land Use and Transportation Plan: VISION 2050, the long-range land use and transportation plan for Southeastern Wisconsin, was originally adopted by the Commission on July

+- 28, 2016.
 More information on the plan, including a description of efforts completed over the past year, is included in the previous section titled Transportation Planning. - Inventories: On a regular basis, Commission staff work on updating the Region's inventory files of land uses and environmental features.
 This past year, staff continued working on the creation of digital files for use in evaluating historic trends.
-These files include environmental corridors for the year 2020 (underway) and historic urban growth (underway).
-In addition, during 2024, Commission staff completed work on the year 2020 regional land use inventory.

-• Regional Food System Plan: Work has continued on a Regional Food System Plan.
+These files include planned environmental corridors for the year 2020 (underway) and historic urban growth (underway).
+In addition, during 2024/2025, Commission staff completed work on the year 2020 regional land use inventory and the year 2020 regional environmental corridors inventory. - Projections: In 2025, Commission staff initiated work on population, household, and employment projections to the year 2060 in support of the next major update of the regional land use and transportation plan. - Regional Food System Plan: Work has continued on a Regional Food System Plan.
 The Plan, the development of which is a recommendation of VISION 2050, will address the food system from a regional planning perspective and is aimed at identifying how to achieve several objectives including connecting existing stakeholders, increasing food access, reducing economic and health disparities, improving and expanding transportation option, supporting local and sustainably operated farms, continuing stewardship of land and resources, and increasing education and food literacy in the Region.
 Work was completed on drafts of Chapter 2, The Food System, and Chapter 3, Consumers, in 2023.
 Chapter 2 presents information on the various stages of the food system from production to food waste.
 Chapter 3 presents information on the population, economy, health and nutrition, food literacy and education, and food security (including mapping of food establishments).
 Ongoing outreach is being conducted to residents in Milwaukee County and throughout the seven-county Region.
+Work in 2025 included initiating updates to the webpage, outreach materials, and background data.